Willys MB: The design challenge and achievement

 The idea of the jeep originated with the infantry, which needed a low-profile, powerful vehicle with four-wheel drive and it was turned over to commercial companies (chiefly Bantam, Willys, and Ford) to deliver—the development repeatedly being described as a "design by committee."
 In fall 1941, Lt.
 E.P.
 Hogan of the U.S. Army Quartermaster Corps wrote: "Credit for the original design of the Army's truck ton, 4×4, may not be claimed by any single individual or manufacturer.
 This vehicle is the result of much research and many tests."
 Hogan credited both military and civilian engineers, especially those working at the Holabird Quartermaster Depot.
 Nevertheless, Bantam is credited with inventing the original ton jeep in 1940.

 However, Willys' advertising and branding during and after the war aimed to make the world recognize Willys as the creator of the jeep.
-It was engineer Delmar G. Roos who submitted and was awarded design patent 136819, assigned to Willys-Overland which set up the familiar Jeep design having a very slightly tapered front clamshell hood, vertical grille slats and integrated headlights into the front fascia which distinguished it from the original Bantam design.
+Although first designed and shown on Ford's first ton, Willys engineer Delmar G. Roos was the first who submitted and was awarded design patent 136819, assigned to Willys-Overland which describes the characterizing Jeep nose design, having a slightly tapered front clamshell hood, its vertical grille and slats, and integrated headlights into the front fascia, which distinguished it from the original Bantam design.
 When Willys first applied to trademark the "Jeep" name in February 1943, Bantam, Ford, and other companies objected, because of their contributions to the jeep and the war effort.
 Although many different companies advertised their patriotic efforts to producing the ton jeeps—including Ford, featuring their own GPW jeeps in their ads—nobody took their claims as far as Willys-Overland, and the U.S. Federal Trade Commission (FTC) opened a case, charging Willys-Overland with misrepresentation in their advertising and news claims, on 6 May 1943.
 According to The New York Times, the FTC ruled that Willys did not perform the "spectacular achievement" of creating, designing and perfecting the "jeep" together with U.S. Army Quartermaster officers, but that: "The idea of creating a 'jeep' was said by the FTC ... to have been originated by the American Bantam [Co.] of Butler, PA '[with U.S. Army officers] and to have been [conceived and] developed by that company."
 Willys appealed this ruling, and after a five-year investigation, in 1948 the FTC again ruled that "Willys was unfairly taking credit for the creation and was thus using unfair methods of competition.
 The FTC ordered Willys to stop claiming they were the sole creator of the Jeep."